DrAdrianDC/Portfolio-for-Data-Science/Project-7-Clustering/DBSCAN/README.md

   *  Noise Points: Points that do not belong to any cluster.

-How It Works
+**How It Works**

-    A random unvisited point is selected.
+   1- A random unvisited point is selected.

-    If it is a core point, a new cluster is formed, and all density-reachable points are added.
+   2- If it is a core point, a new cluster is formed, and all density-reachable points are added.

-    The process continues recursively until all points are assigned to a cluster or labeled as noise.
+   3- The process continues recursively until all points are assigned to a cluster or labeled as noise.

-Advantages
+**Advantages**

 ✔️ Detects clusters of arbitrary shape.
 ✔️ Handles outliers effectively.
 ✔️ No need to predefine the number of clusters.

-Limitations
+**Limitations**

 ⚠️ Choosing optimal eps and min_samples can be challenging.
 ⚠️ Struggles with varying density clusters.